Publisher: Three Rivers Press

 Ask A Ninja was a huge hit when he debuted his first video on YouTube about 4 years ago and has gone on to win multiple awards including a YouTubey award for best series.
 His maniacal and highly entertaining view on the ninja universe is a blast to read in this book.
 The book teaches you how to become a ninja starting as a nonja (non-ninja).
 You take the paths of Ninjaish, Whooooooo, and then finally Is That A Ninja?
 AAN’s wonderful use of metaphors as well as taking this to literal terms can have you busting a gut on every page.
-He makes up wild animals, as well as creating a whole universe based around ninjas with nonsensical tasks, forms, and worksheets printed in the book.
+He makes up wild animals, as well as creates a whole universe based around ninjas with nonsensical tasks, forms, and worksheets printed in the book.

-It’s really hard to tell you how AAN writes is material because there is no way to describe it.
+It’s really hard to tell you how AAN writes its material because there is no way to describe it.
 Fans of AAN will know what to expect, but newcomers should get familiar with him on YouTube before diving into this trance of excellent outrageous literature.
-AAN also uses real-life people, places, and events in his book and uses as metaphors toward Ninja information which is very entertaining.
+AAN also uses real-life people, places, and events in his book and uses metaphors toward Ninja information which is very entertaining.
 This kind of lets you know his views on the real world while still learning how to become the ultimate ninja.

 The book contains quotes from fans on his site as well as how to use ninja weapons, cleaning, and some excellent ninja history.
-Thankfully AAN writes the book in a way to where it doesn’t sound like a pseudo-intellectual trying to write a history book on something that doesn’t exist.
+Thankfully AAN writes the book in a way where it doesn’t sound like a pseudo-intellectual trying to write a history book on something that doesn’t exist.
 AAN knows that none of this is real and writes as so as to even give us a great fantasy book.
 The book contains stories from “other ninjas” as well as songs and interviews.
 This thing is chock-full of info on everything ninja and there isn’t quite a book out there like it.